donavinlo/school_cu/README.md

 # Learning Repository
- Repsotiroy containing all material used for learning
+ Repository containing all material used for learning

- Update to test merge requests.